-You are scheduled to attend the next Gestational Diabetes Class, which is held every Tuesday at UnityPoint Health - Meriter hospital.
+Gestational Diabetes Class is held every Tuesday at UnityPoint Health - Meriter hospital.
 During the first part of the class you will meet a Certified Diabetes Educator who will provide an overview of gestational diabetes, give you a glucose meter, and teach you how to use it.
 In the second hour you will meet a Registered Dietitian who will teach you how to eat to help you control your blood glucose.
 If someone else does most of the cooking, it is helpful to have that person attend class with you.

 In the meantime, the tips below can help to control your glucose levels:

 - Avoid drinking regular soda or other sugary drinks (Kool-Aid, Gatorade, etc.).

 - If you drink juice, limit to a 4 to 6 ounce serving

 - Avoid eating large portions of pasta, rice or French fries

 - Limit added sugar, sweetened cereals and desserts to very small servings

 - Avoid eating large meals and include small snacks if you are hungry between meals